Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 Get Help.
 Get Better.
 Get Your Life Back.

-Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?
+Searching for Accredited Drug & Alcohol Rehab Centers Near You?
+Or Mental Health Support?

-FREE Addiction Hotline – Call 24/7
+FREE Addiction Hotline – Call 24/7Ativan Vs Xanax Similarities

 A placebo-controlled, double-blind study compared Ativan and Xanax in treating patients with severe anxiety.
 Ativan vs Lorazepam, both drugs were more effective than a placebo, with Xanax slightly more effective in the latter weeks of the study.
-However, another study of the two drugs for anxiety showed both drugs to be effective, with Ativan slightly more effective.
+However, another investigation of the two drugs for anxiety showed both drugs to be effective, with Ativan slightly more effective.

 Another study compared the two drugs, Lorazepam versus Xanax, in treating panic disorder and found Ativan and Xanax to be equally effective.